 - ‘Custom Post’ – Update Reminder

 Selecting one of these new notifications will then allow you to set a number of hours, days, weeks, or months after which the notification should be triggered if a post / page / custom post hasn’t been updated.
 The amount of time entered must be in the form of a whole number (e.g. 2) and not numbers with decimal places (e.g. 0.5) in order to work correctly.

 You can use any of the post, page, or custom post shortcodes as normal in the Subject and Message Body fields for the post, page and custom post type reminder notifications.
 You can view all the shortcodes currently available here.

 - This add-on uses the built in WordPress cron and and as such, requires that the site is visited to ensure that the cron runs.
 If the site is unvisited (either to the front-end of WP Admin) during the time between saving the notification and when the reminder notification(s) are due to be received, it will not be sent.
 More information about this standard WordPress behaviour is available here.
+If you need to diagnose issues with WP Cron, I recommend using the WP Crontrol plugin to view what crons are running, their duration, and when.